AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_vgw_conn.html.markdown

 * `enable_advertise_transit_cidr` - (Optional) Switch to Enable/Disable advertise transit VPC network CIDR for a vgw connection.
 * `bgp_manual_spoke_advertise_cidrs` - (Optional) Intended CIDR list to advertise to VGW.
 Example: "10.2.0.0/16,10.4.0.0/16".

--> **NOTE:**

-* `enable_advertise_transit_cidr` - If you are using/upgraded to Aviatrix Terraform Provider v4.6+ , and a vgw_conn resource was originally created with a provider version <4.6, you must do ‘terraform refresh’ to update and apply the attribute’s default value (“false”) into the state file.
+-> **NOTE:** `enable_advertise_transit_cidr` - If you are using/upgraded to Aviatrix Terraform Provider R1.9+, and a vgw_conn resource was originally created with a provider version <R1.9, you must do ‘terraform refresh’ to update and apply the attribute’s default value (false) into the state file.

 ## Import